flrs/visavail/README.md

 Usage
 -----
 Input data format, display style and implementation have to be considered for using the Visavail.js library successfully.
 An example is provided in the file [example.htm](example.htm).
-Code of this file is explained below.
+The source code of this file is explained below.

 ### Input Data Format
 The input to the Visavail.js library is a JSON-like structure.
 The below code comments point out the elements that should be included in the input data.